posted October 10, 2022

 In fact, some people say these turkey legs taste like ham.
 This is most likely due to that gorgeous, even saltiness throughout the leg.

 And for those of you who have never been to Disneyland or who have never tasted the glory that is a Disney turkey leg, jump on this recipe ASAP.
-It’s sure to be one of the best hunks of meat you ever treat yourself to.
+It’s sure to be one of the best bites of food you ever treat yourself to.

 Where to Buy Turkey Legs